 Any melee PC or creature will benefit from flanking.
 Ranged creatures and PCs are only going to be concerned with avoiding being flanked by their enemies.

 This means that any combat encounter with at least one melee-heavy side is going to be a race to see who can flank the other side.
-This can make for some very strategic and engaging combat for groups that are big on war gaming.
+This can make for some very strategic and engaging combat for groups that are big on wargaming.

-Flanking is definitely a mechanic that is restricted primarily towards the people who use miniatures and battlemaps.
+Flanking is a mechanic that is restricted primarily towards the people who use miniatures and battlemaps.
 While it can be done in theater of the mind encounters it’s much more difficult to visualize and keep track of.